iozsaygi/iozsaygi.github.io/_posts/2023-07-25-simple-trick-to-clone-large-repositories.md

 ---
 Greetings everyone!

-This is my second blog post and this time I'll share a story about a small git operation that we automated with my colleague [İ. Çağkan Çağlayanel](https://crosline.github.io/) to setup large git repositories on build machines.
+This time I'll share a story about a small git operation that we automated with my colleague [İ. Çağkan Çağlayanel](https://crosline.github.io/) to setup large git repositories on build machines.

 When I say large, I mean the 30–40 GB repositories that we work with.
 Well, it is probably nothing when you compare it to the AAA industry, but things are learned.